Kvik Halden

 continued to drop up and down between the third level.
 A new clubhouse on Adelgata

 was obtained in 1979.
+The club

 continued along, building a new clubhouse along with neighbouring club Halden

 FK on Thorsheimveien on the outskirts of town.
-This led to a merger of the

-larger youth system and the move was viewed as controversial by some, who
+clubs in 1997 to form Kvik Halden FK.
+HFK had a larger youth system, and the move was viewed as controversial by some, who considered it a move by FK Kvik to take over.

-considered it a move by FK Kvik to take over.
 As Halden is the second largest

 town in Norway not to have had a club at the top level since the formation of

-Halden were playing in the 3.
+the national league in 1948, some saw it as a positive move.
+By 2006, Halden were playing in the 3.
 Divisjon Østfold Group, from where they lost out

 in the promotion play-offs to Fredrikstad FK II.
-IF Fram Larvik inflicted

 Two further

-fifth place finishes ensued, before a tenth place finish in Group 4 in 2014.
+fifth-place finishes ensued, before a tenth-place finish in Group 4 in 2014.

 Halden were moved to Group 2 for the 2015 campaign, where they finished in